 Biggby at the MSU Union: 20 oz. iced or brewed coffee with a turkey havarti bragel

-Subway at Crossroads Food Court in the International Center: 6" veggie sub with 2 cookies OR chips, 21 oz. fountain drink (if there are fountain machine restrictions due to COVID-19, bottled beverages will be available)
+Subway at Crossroads Food Court in the International Center: 6" veggie sub with 2 cookies OR chips with a 21 oz. fountain drink

 Woody's Oasis at Crossroads Food Court in the International Center: 6 oz. chicken shawarma and 6 oz. rice with a beverage